Chengqianc/cse15l-lab-reports/week5-lab-report.md

 ./Server.java
 ./TestDocSearch.java
 ```
-This command recursively searches for files inside current working directory that have .java extensions and prints them all out one by one.
+This command recursively searches for files inside current working directory that have .java file extensions and prints them all out one by one.